Chemistry PhD

 Cumulative Examinations

-Written examinations designed to test a student’s background in their major area are given monthly during the academic year and occasionally during the summer at the discretion of the faculty.
+Written examinations designed to test a student's background in his or her major area are given monthly during the academic year and occasionally during the summer at the discretion of the faculty.
 Students should begin taking these examinations after having completed three courses in the major area (usually the main sequence courses), though beginning these exams earlier is possible for well-prepared students.
 Students normally begin taking these examinations in the fall term of their second year.

-Thesis Proposal and Seminar
+Thesis Proposal with Seminar

 Thesis